 The Texas Animal Humanities Project is a joint collaboration between faculty and researchers from the Departments of History and Philosophy and Religion.
 Together these two departments helped cultivate and house Dusty Rhoads' research "Historical Horny Toads: A History of the Texas Horned Lizard as Pets."

 Their initiative blends humanities scholarship with ecological conservation efforts.
 In the case of the Horny Toads, students helped prepare native seed blends to cultivate habitats that attract and provide shelter for threatened Texas horned lizards.
-While Rhoads' Horny Toads research does take center stage currently within the TXAH, they also promote other animal humanities projects by exploring animal-human relationships through research, teaching, and community engagement.
+The TXAH also promotes other animal humanities projects by exploring animal-human relationships through research, teaching, and community engagement.

-TXAH, is led by Jennifer Jensen-Wallach, professor of history and Divisional Dean of UNT Humanities, Leah Kalmanson, Baghwan Adinath, professor of Jain Studies, and Michael Wise, director of horticulture and professor of history.
+The TXAH team consists of Jennifer Jensen-Wallach, professor of history and Divisional Dean of UNT Humanities; Leah Kalmanson, Baghwan Adinath, professor of Jain Studies; Michael Wise, professor and chair of the department of history; and doctoral students Ani Steele, Basmah Arshad, Madison Black, and Marisa Moreno.